-For all their downsides there is plenty of potential.
+Hidden amongst their downsides is plenty of potential.

-To start with, they are often built on timber stumps.
-So, moving them and/or raising them is a real possibility.
+To start with, they are often built on timber stumps, which means that moving them and/or raising them is a real possibility.

-They lack internal space but lend themselves to being renovated.
-Often, they are small homes on reasonable sized block in desirable suburbs.
-By adding on an extension and addressing their poor floor plans it’s possible to create a wonderful contemporary renovation, whilst still keeping the desirable aspects of the original home.
+Whilst they may lack internal space, they make up for it with the extent in which they lend themselves to being renovated.
+Often they are small homes on reasonably sized blocks in desirable suburbs.
+By adding on an extension, and addressing their poor floor plans, it’s possible to create a wonderful contemporary renovation – whilst still keeping the desirable aspects of the original home.

-And whilst they were often bland in appearance, they can look rich in character with the right type of renovation overhaul.
+Not to mention that whilst they were often bland in appearance, they can look rich in character with the right type of renovation overhaul!

-If your home doesn’t suit your needs, then you need us to create a home design that does.
+If you’re aware of your home’s current shortcomings, and you are sitting there daydreaming of how renovating your home could benefit your lifestyle, then you need us to create a home design that ticks all your boxes!

-The good news is that all 4 ways to get more space in any home are an option for post war to 2000’s homes.
+The good news is that ALL of the 4 major ways to get more space in a home are an option for post war to 2000’s homes.

 Reconfiguration and refurbishment

 If ever there are homes that need extensions, post war to 2000’s homes are it.
-We have done some stunning post war to 2000’s home extensions over the years.
-Click HERE to discover my top tips for adding an extension to post war to 2000’s homes.
+We have created some stunning post war to 2000’s home extensions over the years.

 Raise and build underneath